catalyst/developing-with-cwp/slides/docs/09_WritingForms.md

 ## Allowed Actions

-First I need explain $allowed_actions which is an array in our controller classes which controls what methods in the controller can be accessed by people using your website to ensure that if they know the URL to the page and method they can't run things they are not allowed to.
+First I need explain $allowed_actions.
+Recall from our previous lessons that this is a whitelist: only methods defined on the controller will be allowed to run via a URL.

 ### allowed_actions